TC-TUNE

 * 6th string: 1.5–2.0 mm

-* The guitar used in this tutorial is the type where string height is adjusted with a flathead screwdriver, but many models are designed to be adjusted with a 3mm hex wrench.
+* The guitar used in this guide is the type where string height is adjusted with a flathead screwdriver, but many models are designed to be adjusted with a 3mm hex wrench.

 9. Octave Adjustment